The Costa Rica Star: Recognition

-The Brian Pallister Investigation
+Brian Pallister investigation

 On April 16, 2016, The Costa Rica Star heeded a request by Canadian news media outlets to look into the assets owned by Brian Pallister, a conservative politician and the Leader of the Opposition of the Manitoba Legislative Assembly at the time.
 The investigation revealed that Pallister was president of a Finca Deneter Doce, Sociedad Anónima, a holding company for three pieces of real estate in the highly sought-after coastal district of Tamarindo, in the northwestern province of Guanacaste.
 Pallister had been under fire for spending too much time in Costa Rica when he should have been minding his legislative duties.
-The Canadian Broadcasting Corporation and the Winnipeg Free Press cited the investigative work of The Costa Rica Star even as a spokesperson of the Progressive Conservative Party asserted that Pallister did not conduct business or owned properties in Costa Rica, although public records proved otherwise.
+The Canadian Broadcasting Corporation and the Winnipeg Free Press cited the investigative work of The Costa Rica Star, even as a spokesperson of the Progressive Conservative Party asserted that Pallister did not conduct business or owned properties in Costa Rica, although public records proved otherwise.